-The British Consulate-General Cape Town represents the UK government in South Africa’s parliamentary capital, and the three Cape Provinces, and provides services to British nationals there.
+The British Consulate-General in Cape Town represents the UK government in South Africa.

-If you’re in Cape Town, South Africa and you urgently need help (eg if you’ve been attacked, arrested or there has been a death), call +27 21 405 2400.
-If you’re in the UK and concerned about a British national in Cape Town, South Africa, call 020 7008 1500.
+If you’re in Cape Town and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +27 21 405 2400.
+If you’re in the UK and worried about a British national in South Africa, call 020 7008 1500.

 Get an emergency travel document